 In contrast to false springs, plants and crops are also suffering from disruptions to the time periods and patterns during which they prepare for winter dormancy.
 In Indiana, particularly among fruit trees and vines, these crops are taken by unfortunate surprise by the cold temperatures and weather.

 The world's top producers of arabica coffee are already suffering the effects of rising temperatures and droughts.
-Globally, 4% of the world's farmland undergoes drought in any year, but by the end of the century that number may jump to 18%.
-Coffee-growing regions in Central America and Brazil anticipate significant decline by 2050, as nearly 80% of their land becomes no longer farmable.
+Globally, 4% of the world's farmland undergoes drought in any year, but that number may jump to 18% by the end of the century.
+Coffee-growing regions in Central America and Brazil anticipate significant decline by 2050, as nearly 80% of the land there becomes unfarmable.

-Hurricane Michael, and many other like it, disrupted the restaurant industry.
+Hurricane Michael in 2018 disrupted the restaurant industry.
 In Atlanta, 29 Waffle Houses experienced closures—unheard of for these 24/7 establishments—during and after the extreme weather event.
 Chipotle Mexican Grill closed 14 of its restaurants across Florida and Georgia due to the approaching Category 4 storm.
 Hurricanes, tornadoes, and tropical storms can result in power outages and building damage to restaurants.

 The British may rival French, Italian, and Spanish winemaking as warmer temperatures and more precipitation allows for better grape-growing conditions.
 The United Kingdom could find itself as a top producer of wine in the next 80 years, all thanks to climate change.
 Temperatures are expected to rise by at least two degrees (and rain by 5%), which is expected to make Britain a more fertile ground for a variety of wine styles.